Invitations for Special Inter-Institutional Research Fellows

 Audit classes at SOKENDAI (The Graduate University for Advanced Studies).

-You may audit the courses of the Sokendai Department of Japanese Studies (NOTE), which makes its home at Nichibunken.
-You can further expand your network of research associations through exchange with the students of the Department who are engaged in graduate research on Japanese studies from an international perspective. - (NOTE)The Graduate Institute for Advanced Studies will be restructured in April 2023.
+You may audit the Japanese Studies Program, Graduate institute for Advanced Studies, SOKENDAI, which makes its home at Nichibunken.
+You can further expand your network of research associations through exchange with the students of the program who are engaged in graduate research on Japanese studies from an international perspective.

 Terms of Acceptance for Fellowships